melexis/warnings-plugin/SECURITY.md

 ## Reporting a Vulnerability

-Please report all vulnerabilities thought [GitHub Issue Tracker](https://github.com/melexis/warnings-plugin/issues).
+Please report all vulnerabilities through [GitHub Issue Tracker](https://github.com/melexis/warnings-plugin/issues).
-Make sure you include ways to replicate it and if possible propose a Pull Request with a potential fix.
+Make sure you include ways to replicate it and, if possible, propose a Pull Request with a potential fix.